 We handle the orders and deliveries, and our skilled project officers will be there to help you install your new garden.

 Groups and organisations of all shapes and sizes can apply for Local Places for Nature.
 Most recently this has included emergency services, youth groups, sports clubs and disability charities.

 Priority will be given to projects with strong community involvement, as well as those in towns, cities, deprived areas and spaces with little or no access to nature.
 We’re also really keen to welcome applications from underrepresented groups across Wales.

 It’s a simple process.
 Just choose your package, read through the guidance, and complete the online application form making sure you answer all the questions.

-If you need support with your application, we have three regional coordinators on hand to support you through the process.
+If you need support with your application, we have regional coordinators on hand to support you through the process.

 This year, there are three categories to choose from, depending on the space you have and the size of the garden you’d like to create: